PaVaNTrIpAtHi/Fake-News-Classification-using-LSTM/README.md

 # Fake-News-Classification-using-LSTM
-In the new age of technology, we go through every lot of news and in there is a possibility that the news could be fake.
+In the new age of technology, we go through lot of news and there is a possibility that the news could be fake.
 We trained a model which will help us to classify whether the news is genuine or fake.
 We trained the model using dataset available from Kaggle.
 This is a binary classification problem and we used LSTM to train the model.
 The model achieved good accuracy and can be worked upon to even improve it and use it in real-time.

 Dataset Description:
 We have appropriate the data from kaggle website refer this link https://www.kaggle.com/c/fake-news